CycloneDX/cyclonedx-php-composer/README.md

 Options:
       --output-format=OUTPUT-FORMAT  Which output format to use.
-                                     Values: "XML", "JSON" [default: "XML"]
+                                     [choice: "XML", "JSON"] [default: "XML"]
       --output-file=OUTPUT-FILE      Path to the output file.
-                                     Set to "-" to write to STDOUT.
+                                     Set to "-" to write to STDOUT [default: "-"] --omit[=OMIT]                  Omit dependency types.
-                                     Depending on the output-format, default is one of: "bom.xml", "bom.json" --exclude-dev                  Exclude dev dependencies
-      --exclude-plugins              Exclude composer plugins
+                                     [choice: "dev", "plugin"] (multiple values allowed)
       --spec-version=SPEC-VERSION    Which version of CycloneDX spec to use.
-                                     Values: "1.1", "1.2", "1.3" [default: "1.3"]
+                                     [choice: "1.4", "1.3", "1.2", "1.1"] [default: "1.4"]
-      --no-validate                  Don't validate the resulting output
+      --validate|--no-validate       Validate the resulting output
       --mc-version=MC-VERSION        Version of the main component.
                                      This will override auto-detection.
-      --no-version-normalization     Don't normalize component version strings.
-                                     Per default this plugin will normalize version strings by stripping leading "v".
-                                     This is a compatibility-switch.
-The next major-version of this plugin will not modify component versions.
+  -h, --help                         Display help for the given command.
+When no command is given display help for the list command
-  -h, --help                         Display this help message -q, --quiet                        Do not output any message -V, --version                      Display this application version
+  -q, --quiet                        Do not output any message -V, --version                      Display this application version
-      --ansi                         Force ANSI output
-      --no-ansi                      Disable ANSI output -n, --no-interaction               Do not ask any interactive question --profile                      Display timing and memory usage information --no-plugins                   Whether to disable plugins.
+      --ansi|--no-ansi               Force (or disable --no-ansi) ANSI output -n, --no-interaction               Do not ask any interactive question --profile                      Display timing and memory usage information --no-plugins                   Whether to disable plugins.
+      --no-scripts                   Skips the execution of all scripts defined in composer.json file.
   -d, --working-dir=WORKING-DIR      If specified, use the given directory as working directory.
       --no-cache                     Prevent use of the cache -v|vv|vvv, --verbose               Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

-Help:
-  Generate a CycloneDX Bill of Materials
 ```

 ## Demo